The Stories That Carried Me Through: Letting Go Of An Old Identity And Starting Anew

 If you’re feeling stuck in the foggy middle, I want to invite you to…

-Explore these books to reginite your creativity.
+Explore these books to reignite your creativity

-Schedule a FREE tarot reading to clarify where you’re heading next.
+Schedule a FREE tarot reading to clarify where you’re heading next

-Connect to your north star using my FREE Intention Setting Worksheet.
+Connect to your north star using my FREE Intention Setting Worksheet

 Kim Kogane is a writer and intuitive guide helping you navigate the tender in-between seasons.
 She lives in Seattle, Washington with her dog, Cauchy, and three cats.
 Learn more about Kim.